What Does Credit Mix Mean?

 Auto: To finance the purchase of a vehicle, you’ll likely wind up applying for an auto loan issued by a bank, credit union or company that specializes in automobile lending.
 Auto loans generally take between 48 to 60 months to pay off, but they can be offered for shorter or longer terms.

 Mortgage: Most mortgages are issued by a bank, credit union, or mortgage lender, with terms that allow you to pay off the purchase in as many as 30 years.
-Having a good credit score when you go to apply for a mortgage can get you a lower interest rate, which can save you a lot of money over the life of the loan.
+Having a good credit when you apply for a mortgage can get you a lower interest rate, which can save you a lot of money over the life of the loan.

 Student: Student loans are used to pay for tuition and room and board while attending school.
 These loans differ from other installment accounts because students aren’t expected to start paying them back right away.
 Student loans are deferred until a few months after the student graduates or stops going to school.